Guest0x0/normalization-bench/README.md

 The generated OCaml program can be compiled in bytecode, native, or optimized native mode.
 I got the idea from [[12]](#12).

+- `NBE.HC.X`: basic NBE normalizers with hash-consing or other sharing techniques.
+The variants are:
+  - `NBE.HC.idx.o`: cache de Brujin index terms in the output term, via pre-allocating an array of all DBI nodes of size smaller than 10000, and reuse these pre-allocated terms.
+  - `NBE.HC.idx`: similar to `NBE.HC.idx.o`, but input terms are cached as well.
+  - `NBE.HC.lvlidx.o`: cache de Brujin index terms in the output term as well as de Brujin levels in values, also via pre-allocating an array of all DBI/DBL nodes.
+  - `NBE.HC.lvlidx`: similar to `NBE.HC.lvl.o`, but input terms are cached as well.
+  - `NBE.HC.hashcons`: complete hash-consing term representation.
+  Structurally equal terms are always equal physically.
+  The implementation strategy comes from [[14]](#14), but I use OCaml's builtin hash table, so the implementation may be slower than [[14]](#14).

 - (TODO) some bytecode based approaches.
 For example the modified ZAM used in Coq [[3]](#3)